prakashsharma19/testing/README.md

         function handleSelectionRight(selection, range, textNode, text, start, end) {
-            // Find the next punctuation or the end of the line const remainingText = text.slice(end);
+            // Find the next punctuation or the end of the line let remainingText = text.slice(end);
-            const nextPunctuation = remainingText.search(punctuationRegex);
+            let nextPunctuation = remainingText.search(punctuationRegex);

+            // If no punctuation in current line, check for next line if (nextPunctuation === -1) {
+                // Check if there's more text after the current text node let nextSibling = textNode.nextSibling;

+                while (nextSibling && nextSibling.textContent.trim() === "") {
+                    nextSibling = nextSibling.nextSibling; // Skip empty text nodes (whitespace)
+                }

+                if (nextSibling) {
+                    // Check next line for punctuation and update the range accordingly const nextLineText = nextSibling.textContent;
+                    const nextLinePunctuation = nextLineText.search(punctuationRegex);

-            if (nextPunctuation !== -1) {
+                    if (nextLinePunctuation !== -1) {
-                // If punctuation is found, select up to that punctuation range.setEnd(textNode, end + nextPunctuation);
+                        // If punctuation found in next line, extend selection up to it range.setEnd(nextSibling, nextLinePunctuation);
                     } else {
+                        // If no punctuation, extend selection to the end of the next line range.setEnd(nextSibling, nextLineText.length);
+                    }
+                } else {
-                // If no punctuation is found, select until the end of the line range.setEnd(textNode, text.length);
+                    // If no more lines, just select to the end of the current text range.setEnd(textNode, text.length);
+                }
+            } else {
+                // If punctuation found in the current line, select up to that punctuation range.setEnd(textNode, end + nextPunctuation);
             }

             // Update the selection with the new range